 Pre-Requisites for ADCM Installation¶

 ADCM requires installed Docker package on your system.
-Currently ADCM Docker image tested in CentOS/RHEL 7 OS.
+Currently ADCM Docker image tested on CentOS/RHEL 7 OS.

 Please check all requirements before Docker and ADCM installation

 To install Docker, you need a maintained version of CentOS 7.
 Archived versions aren’t supported or tested.